 The A's sell Lave Cross to the Senators.
 The thirty-eight year old third baseman will appear in 171 games for Washington over the next two seasons before ending his 21-year career in the big leagues.

 Jim 'Junior' Gilliam (.278, 6, 63) wins the National League Rookie of the Year Award.
-The Dodger second baseman easily beats out Harvey Haddix and Ray Jablonski for the freshman honor.
+The Dodger second baseman, who hit a circuit-best 17 triples while leading the league with 710 plate appearances, easily beats out Harvey Haddix and Ray Jablonski for the freshman honor.

 The Dodgers trade George Lee Anderson to the Phillies for outfielder Rip Repulski and two minor league pitching prospects, Jim Goldeni and Gene Snyder.
 'Sparky', better known as a major league manager than for being a 'good field, no-hit' infielder, becomes the first skipper to win a World Series in both the American (1984 Tigers) and National League (1975-76 Reds).

-Ripper Collins joins the Cubs' college of coaches.
+Former major league first baseman Ripper Collins, who played with the Cardinals' Gashouse Gang joins the Cubs' college of coaches, a group of interim skippers that will manage the team for part of the season.
 The original 'faculty' will include El Tappe, Goldie Holt, Bobby Adams, Harry Craft, Verlon Walker, Vedie Himsl and Charlie Grimm.

 A landmark decision by Peter Seitz begins a new era in major league baseball as the arbitrator's judgment makes pitchers Andy Messersmith and Dave McNally the first true free-agents in baseball history.
 After each played for their team, the Dodgers and Expos respectively, without signing a contract during their option year, they challenged the owners' assumption that the reserve clause meant one-year contracts were automatically renewed.